Responsible Gambling Guide for Aussies

 Bank of Melbourne

-The NAB app allows credit cardholders to turn gambling restrictions on and off, including sports betting, casino games, lotteries, and online gambling.
+The National Australia Bank (NAB) app allows credit cardholders to turn gambling restrictions on and off, including sports betting, casino games, lotteries, and online gambling.
 Such restrictions may be set through the Usage Controls part of the card.
-Once changes are submitted, it will take 48 hours to see preferences updated.
-There is an ability to cancel such request if needed.
-Once a limitation is placed on one card, this will automatically apply to all related cards.
+Once changes are submitted, it will take 48 hours for your preferences to be updated.
+There is an ability to cancel such requests.

 Westpac